Abir-Dutta/ESRefresh/README.md

 # ESRefresh
-Push data to Elastic Search index from SQL database using JSON stored procedures
+Push data to Elastic Search index to index or to index from SQL database using JSON stored procedures